pradeephubgit/appsignal-docs/source/guides/deploy-markers.html.md

 ```
 [JavaScript `revision` configuration option details](/front-end/configuration/options.html#option-revision)

--> 🔁 Restart or deploy the changes for the revision option changes to be reported for the app.

 ## Deploy

 After the app has been configured with the `revision` option, commit your changes and deploy the app.
-When the app starts AppSignal will create a deploy in the [deploys section] for your app.
+When the app starts/restarts, AppSignal will create a deploy in the [deploys section] for your app.

 Are deploys not being reported or incorrectly?
 [Contact us][contact] and we will help you out!